-- Other than bandwidth, link attributes, and administrative weight, another important attribute is delay, primarily for voice application or financial information networks - One approach is to manipulate IGP link metric to represent delay rather than bandwidth. - ✓ But will lose the ability to accurately route traffic, which can have serious impact. - MPLS TE can consider both link bw and delay: - Example: high-bandwidth, high-latency vs. low-bandwidth, low-latency path? - ✓ Use administrative weight to configure the link delay - It's hard to determine the amount of end-to-end (E2E) latency across a particular circuit.
-Some ways can be used: - ✓ Ping from one router to another across a circuit.
+- Other than bandwidth, link attributes, and administrative weight, another important attribute is delay, primarily for voice application or financial information networks. - One approach is to manipulate IGP link metric to represent delay rather than bandwidth. - ✓ But will lose the ability to accurately route traffic, which can have serious impact. - Carry delay information in OSPF-TE if available. - MPLS TE can consider both link bw and delay: - Example: high-bandwidth, high-latency vs. low-bandwidth, low-latency path? - Use administrative weight to configure the link delay - It's hard to determine the amount of end-to-end (E2E) latency across a particular circuit.
+Some ways can be used: - Ping from one router to another across a circuit.
 Problems? - Determine the expected latency based on route-miles.
-Errors? - ✓ Use Service Assurance Agent or Akamai server to determine the latency - ✓ OSPF TE Metric Extensions (last updated Dec., 2012) for each link
+Errors? - ✓ Use Service Assurance Agent or Akamai server to determine the latency - ✓ OSPF TE Metric Extensions (last updated Jan., 2015) for each link